roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 As for the reason, that since the model of appearance of Prico is also Nagisa.
 However, Hinagiku decided to not bring it up now.

 "What is it?
-Apricot don't really understand, in spite Apricot has no heart, it feels weird,  it's trills somehow, it's pleasantly warm.
+Apricot don't really understand, in spite of Apricot has no heart, it feels weird,  it's trills somehow, it's pleasantly warm.
 But Apricot don't mind it by no means, you know?
 Has Apricot, broke somewhere?"
 "No," Hinagiku strengthened the hug upon Prico's shoulder, "it's a normal reaction.
 Nothing wrong with that.
 There is nothing to worry about.
 Besides, even if something breaks, I'll fix it  at once.
 I can do anything.
 My speciality is a genetic engineering, however robotics is also my strong a point."
 "Uh-huh.
 Since Hina-tan is genius, it's safe for Apricot to break."
 "Aha.
 But please don't break if possible.
 For if you, Apricot, will break, I'll be sad."